postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 > [!NOTE]
 > This preview dialog can also be opened by pressing `Ctrl + K` followed by `0`

-The screenshot shows just the original source of `FlakyMethod` and the modified code by the `[Log]` aspect.
+The screenshot shows just the source of `FlakyMethod` and the modified code by the `[Log]` aspect.
 However, you can see that the command shows the entire file in its original and modified version side by side.

 To see changes for a particular section of the code, select that part of the code from the dropdown as shown below.